ApiLogicServer/ApiLogicProject/readme.md

 # Instant, Full System Automation, Leverage Existing Tools
 So, we created API Logic Server as an __open source__ Python project: a __CLI__ for project creation, and a set of __execution runtimes.__  Install with a standard Python (`pip`) install or Docker.<br/><br/>

-## Project Creation is Instant - Single Command
+## Project Creation is Instant: Single Command

 &nbsp;&nbsp;&nbsp;&nbsp;
 `ApiLogicServer create --project_name=ApiLogicProject db_url=`<br/><br/>